hero media

 You’ll know you’ve entered Southbank when you cross the bridge from Melbourne CBD to the southern side of the Yarra River Birrarung, bounded by St Kilda Road and the West Gate Freeway.

-Some of the most popular things to do in Southbank include visiting the National Gallery of Victoria, seeing a show at Melbourne Recital Hall, and enjoying an elegant French feast at Bistro Guillaume, which is considered the best restaurant in Southbank.
+Some of the most popular things to do in Southbank include visiting the National Gallery of Victoria, seeing a show at Melbourne Recital Hall, and enjoying an elegant French feast at Bistro Guillaume.
+Being able to visit a world-class arts exhibition, tuck into some exceptional steak frites and see a provocative stage show all in the span of a few hours is part of Southbank’s cultural appeal.

 Docklands became a suburb and was incorporated into the City of Melbourne municipality in the 1990s.
 Sweeping modernity defines the 200-hectare suburb, which clings to Victoria Harbour west of Melbourne CBD.

-Docklands is now recognised for its waterfront precinct, touristy restaurants and shopping at The District Docklands.
+Docklands is now recognised for its waterfront precinct, touristy restaurants and shopping at The District Docklands, where you can also find the selfie-mecca of ArtVo – an immersive gallery full of trick art and optical illusions – and great views of the harbour.

 Some of the most popular things to do in Docklands include seeing an event at the massive Marvel Stadium, which can fit over 50,000 people, taking the family to see trick art at ArtVo, and dipping into some of Melbourne’s best yum cha at Bright Palace Yum Cha.
-Seasonally, ice skating in Docklands is always popular amongst families.
+Seasonally, ice skating in Docklands is always popular for anyone looking for things to do with kids.

 Southbank and Melbourne CBD are better choices for luxury hotels.
 Docklands has mostly family-friendly accommodations like Crowne Plaza, Melbourne Marriott Hotel Docklands, and Dorsett Melbourne.